parmoo/parmoo/docs/install.rst

  * numpy_ -- for data structures and performant numerical linear algebra
  * scipy_ -- for scientific calculations needed for specific modules
  * pyDOE_ -- for generating experimental designs
+ * pandas_ -- for exporting the resulting databases

 Additional dependencies are needed to use the additional features in ``parmoo.extras``:

  * libEnsemble_ -- for managing parallel simulation evaluations

+And for using the Pareto front visualization library in ``parmoo.viz``:

+ * plotly_ -- for generating interactive plots
+ * dash_ -- for hosting interactive plots in your browser
+ * kaleido_ -- for exporting static plots post-interaction

 If you want to run the tests (in ``parmoo.tests``), then you will also need: